Saddam Hussein: Honors and awards

 In 1991, the Iraqi government awarded Saddam the Order of the Two Rivers, the country's highest honor, as a recognition of his "historic role" and "noble services to Iraq".
 This announcement was made following a Cabinet meeting, and Information Minister Hamid Youssef Hummadi stated that the decision was unanimous.
 The award was bestowed on Saddam, during his 54th birthday, in appreciation of his exceptional contributions and significant impact on Iraq.

+During his presidency he was often referred to by his kunya "Abu Uday" (Father of Uday).
+Many of his supporters still refer to him as such to this day.

 He was honored by titles such as "Field Marshal" and "Comrade".
 Saddam Hussein is one of the recipients of the Key to the City.
-In 1980, Saddam received a ceremonial key to the city of Detroit after making a donation of nearly half a million dollars to a local church.
+In 1980, Saddam received a ceremonial key to the city of Detroit after making a donation of nearly half a million dollars to a local Chaldean-Catholic church.
 Saddam successfully turned Iraq into a leading hub for healthcare and education.
 This improved the quality of life in Iraq.
 For this reason, Saddam was honored by an award from UNESCO.

 A collection of medals attributed to Saddam was once displayed in a museum in Johannesburg, South Africa.
 He received the Order of Merit (Wisam al-Jadara), which is rare and was awarded to only a few Iraqi rulers.
 Order of the Mother of Battles was awarded to Saddam Hussein for his role in the 1991 Gulf War against Kuwait and the United States.
 He received numerous medals from the Iraqi state commemorating his involvement or leadership during various events.